 Adolescent Psychiatry, giving us representation from our Program and from Georgia

-at AACAP’s Advocacy Day every year in Washington, DC from May 2010 through 2014.
+at AACAP’s Legislative Day every year in Washington, DC from May 2010 through 2018 Trainees

-Trainees have served as the resident representative to the Board of the Georgia Council
+have served as the resident representative to the Board of the Georgia Council on

-Others are applying for fellowships and appointments, including travel awards to annual
+applying for fellowships and appointments, including travel awards to annual psychiatric

-Opportunities abound and our trainees are encouraged to take advantage of both regional
+publication.
+Opportunities abound and our trainees are encouraged to take advantage

 Our training program in child and adolescent psychiatry is well established and has enjoyed the highest accreditation status available from the ACGME for its past several accreditation cycles without citation.
 Every member of our faculty is dedicated to educational excellence and our goal is to provide qualified applicants with a comprehensive experience that will allow the development of competence as a child and adolescent psychiatrist, understand normal and pathological development across the continuum from infancy through adolescence.
 Our graduates are prepared to practice in almost any academic, clinical or consultative setting, and indeed our graduates go on to academic, community, and private practice professional careers.

 Our faculty is diverse and members have broad interests as you can see from our website, including ADHD, Psychotic Disorders, Autism Spectrum Disorders, and the hearing impaired.
 Opportunities for research experiences are readily available throughout training.
 Faculty members are actively involved both regionally and nationally in leadership roles in CAP.
 Drs.
-Lewkowiez and Sexson are on the Board of the Georgia Council of Child and Adolescent Psychiatry, and Dr. Lewkowiez is the President.
-Dr. Peeples is active on the Media Committee of the AACAP.
-Dr. Harris is an active member of AACAP’s Committee on Lifelong Learning.
-Dr. Londino is a member of the Question Writing and Video and Vignette Committees for the ABPN CAP Written Exam and also serves and an examiner for the oral CAP exam.
-Dr. Sexson is the immediate past-Chair of the APA Council on Medical Education and Lifelong Learning, serves as the AADPRT representative to the AAMC, chairs the AACAP’s Committee on Lifelong Learning and is a member of the Workgroup on Training and Education.
-She is immediate Past-President of the Society of Professors of Child and Adolescent Psychiatry and Chairs the American College of Psychiatrists’ PIPE Commission.
-She also serves on the ABPN CAP Video and Vignette Exam Writing Committee and is a regular examiner for both the oral CAP examinations and Part II examinations of the ABPN, serving by invitation as an emeritus Team Leader for the oral CAP examinations in recent years.
+Lewkowiez and Sexson are on the Board of the Georgia Council of Child and Adolescent Psychiatry.
+Dr. Peeples is active on the Media Committee of the AACAP and the Georgia Council Communications Chair.
+Dr. Carson is an active member of AACAP’s Committee on Lifelong Learning and the Psychiatry Clerkship Director for the Medical College of GA.
+Dr. Londino is a member of the PRITE and CHILD PRITE Editorial Boards and served a number of terms writing questions for the CAP portion of the ABPN examinations...
+Dr. Sexson serves as the AADPRT representative to the AAMC, chairs the AACAP’s Committee on Lifelong Learning, a co-chair/member of the AADCAP Training and Education committee member, and is a member of the ACGME-I International Review Committee.
+She chairs the American College of Psychiatrists’ PIPE Commission.
+In the past she has served on numerous ABPN committees and is now an ABPN Ambassador for Lifelong Learning.

 I look forward to exploring with you your pursuit of child and adolescent psychiatry training and your interest in joining us here at the Medical College of Georgia at Augusta University.